 They were load carrying but you know, minor details.
-It's pretty much a straight down straight up walk, 600m elevation over 2km.
+It's pretty much a straight down, straight up walk, with 600m elevation over 2km.

 You can even camp just a 10 minute walk away if you want to get away from it all.
 You'll feel the burn on the way up and pat yourself on the back at the top.